ankitjaininfo/developers.squadcast.com/content/outgoing-webhooks/_index.md

 You can also configure additional headers.
 These headers will get attached to all the webhook calls that will be made based on this configuration.

-## Filters
+### Filters
 You can filter on top of events from the Services and Alert Sources drop-downs, either by having an individual expression or a combination of expressions/expression groups.

-## Logs
+### Logs
-Once the webhook call has been made, you can view the logs for it in the Logs tab.

-Click on the expand icon on any of the individual logs to view the payload that has been sent across.
+After a webhook is triggered, you can inspect the delivery status in the Logs tab.
+Click the expand icon on any log entry to view:

+- Timestamp
+- Full payload
+- Delivery response

-## Additional Settings
+### Additional Settings
-Configure the Name, Description and Failure Notification email in the Settings tab.
-This is particularly helpful when you (or an administrator) would want to be notified for webhook-related failures.
+In the Settings tab, you can configure:
+- Webhook name and description
+- Failure notification email, so admins or owners are alerted in case of delivery issues

+## Test and Validate Webhook Payloads

+To safely observe outgoing webhook behavior during development or troubleshooting, consider using a tool like [Beeceptor](https://beeceptor.com/webhook-integration/) to create a temporary HTTPs catch all endpoint.
+This allows you to:
+- Capture and inspect headers and JSON payloads from Squadcast
+- Validate behavior for different event triggers
+- Confirm formatting before forwarding to your production systems

+Once verified, replace the temporary URL with your actual endpoint or configure forwarding within Beeceptor for ongoing visibility.